What should I do if my flight has been canceled or delayed? - KESQ

 Bad weather.
 Computer glitches.
 Staffing shortages.
 Oversold flights.
 Inflation.
 Holiday crunches.
 It has been a tough slog for many air travelers for much of 2022.

-And the year is going out out as rough as it came in with a winter “bomb cyclone” that could make travel the week heading up to Christmas Day a dangerously cold, frustratingly messy affair.
+And the year is going out out as rough as it came in with a massive winter storm that made travel before and after Christmas Day an extremely cold, frustratingly messy affair for many.

 What if you’re one of the unlucky passengers caught up in these events?
 What can you do?